truant-on-the-couch/sales_scripts/README.md

 Notes:
 - these tools were tested on ubuntu 20 lts
 - linkedin autoconnector is calibrated for a 1366 x 768 (16:9) resolution.
+Use ```VBoxManage controlvm "Name_of_VM" setvideomodehint 1366 768 32``` command on the host machine to set screen size
 - the setup_help folder contains screenshots of the required gui config.

 Getting started: